 Fountain Square Park — Elk Grove Village

 This simple sprayground features ground jets that shoot at varying intervals to surprise kids in the park.
 The park also includes a playground and nature trail so kids can beat the heat and enjoy a few forms of entertainment.
-The park will open on June 1 for the summer of 2021.
+Fountain Square Park is open from Memorial Day through August 14th.